About this Session

 Recently out of uni with a degree in teaching and the arts, Kathryn has been in musical theatre since a young age.
 She is currently in the Hills production of Aida and also teaches musical theatre, acting and singing at Starlets SA.

-Lucy has loved performing ever since she can remember and is very excited to be performing for the first time tonight at Broadway Sessions.
-She is currently rehearsing with The Met as Doralee Rhodes in 9 to 5 and is loving being a part of such a talented and supportive cast and production team.
-She will also be performing in G&S' production of Les Misérables later in the year, which she is very much looking forward to!
+Lucy has loved performing ever since she can remember and is very excited to be back for her second time tonight at Broadway Sessions.
+She is currently rehearsing with The Met as Elle Woods in Legally Blonde the Musical and after having to postpone the show in 2021, is very excited to finally perform with such a talented and supportive cast and production team in May!

 Nanami Ogushi is a 17 year old who took part in the Pelican Productions Musical Theatre Camp this year and absolutely loved it.
 Nanami has always loved singing and has been going to singing lessons for a few years now – but officially found her passion and confidence for performing after participating in Pelican Productions.
 She played the lead of Mrs Potts in the show Beauty and Beast for Pelican Productions.